Army seeks 80,000 ballistic helmets to protect troops against high velocity bullets

 Chandigarh, February 6

-The Indian Army is seeking new ballistic helmets that offer a greater level of protection to troops against high velocity bullets that the earlier variant of ballistic helmets that were introduced about three years ago to replace the vintage metal and fibreglass headgear
+The Army is seeking new ballistic helmets that offer a greater level of protection to troops against high velocity bullets than the earlier variant of ballistic helmets that were introduced about three years ago to replace the vintage metal and fibreglass headgear

 “Ballistic helmets with protection against 9mm bullets have been inducted in service in lieu of fiberglass helmets.
 With the threat of 7.62 x 39mm bullets to the troops, there is a need to induct ballistic helmets with higher protection parameters,” a request for proposal (RFP) issued by Army Headquarters this week states.
 “Existing threat along the Line of Control and Line of Actual Control and counter terrorist environment necessitates minimum protection against high-speed rifle bullets and blast fragments,” the RFP adds.